Equity in Literacy Fellowship

 How do I apply?

-- Team interviews will be conducted via Zoom Meeting from May 13 to May 19.
+• Team leader interviews will be conducted via Zoom Meeting July 19-21.

 need more information?

-Read through the materials from our recent open house below.
-For additional questions, please email Mary Kay Murphy at [email protected]
+Read through the materials from our Equity in Literacy Fellowship Overview.
+For additional questions, please email Candice Johnson at [email protected].

 Spread the word!
 Click the button below to download a one-page document that outlines the vision for the program, what the experience is like, and how interested educators can apply.